Kilcock: Transport

+Road

 The M4 motorway opened in 1994 and bypasses Kilcock to the south of the town.
 The motorway connects Dublin to the west of the country.
 There is a National Roads Authority (NRA) plan to create an outer orbital motorway, which would extend 80 km from Naas to Drogheda, via Kilcock.

+Bus

 Bus Éireann route 115, from Dublin to Enfield/Mullingar, operates through the town.
 The area is also served by the less frequent 115C which operates to Mullingar via Summerhill, Ballivor and Killucan.

-The railway arrived in Kilcock on 28 June 1847, but the station closed on 1 July 1848, as it was sited on a 1% (1 in 100) gradient which the locomotives of the day found difficult to start off from.
-This site was slightly east of the current Kilcock station.
-A replacement station opened in 1850 west of the town, where the old N4 crosses the Royal Canal and railway, but closed in 1963.
-The current Kilcock railway station, under Shaw Bridge, opened in 1998.

-As of November 2016, construction was underway by the county council to pave a pedestrian and cycling path along the riverbank.